Posted by Darryl Payne in Sevierville, TN

 Sevierville has plenty of hotels and condos for rent, but for the true Smokies experience you'll need a log cabin, a mountain view, a grill and a rocking chair.
 For families or groups, accommodations with kitchens, kitchenettes or grills are a great way to save money and get some additional space.
 Plus that brats, burgers and hot dogs cooked outside in the mountain air are bound to taste better.
 A good choice is Oak Haven Resort & Spa, just 10 minutes from the festival grounds.

 In between sandwiches and jam sessions, you'll find that Sevierville has lots of other unique activities worth checking out.
 Stop in the popular Rainforest Adventures Discovery Zoo or climb, zip or swing from tree to tree at the eco-friendly Tree Tops Ropes Course.
-For the ultimate memory-making experience, take a ride with Sevier County Choppers.
+For the ultimate memory-making experience, take a ride with Sevier County Choppers Helicopter Tours.
 They offer a short 4-mile tour for those who aren't sure they like helicopters, but go ahead and book the 180-mile tour of the mountains, lakes and foothills.
 Once you see the view, you won't want to come down.
 Of course, don't underestimate how wildly entertaining it is to sit in a rocking chair doing nothing at all.

 May in Tennessee is heaven.
 Early risers enjoy crisp mountain air, but by noon everyone has peeled down to shorts and t-shirts.
 Sevierville has a hometown feeling, so be comfortable.
 (And barbeque-colored t-shirts are always a smart choice.)
 There are plenty of amazing hiking trails for all levels of hikers, so consider bringing hiking boots or sturdy all-terrain tennis shoes.

 Some hotels have festival specials so be sure to ask wherever you book.
 You can also download the Sevierville Coupon Book for discounts on other attractions, shopping and more.
-Check the Smoky Mountain Vacation Info Attractions page for discount coupons to other attractions in the area.
+Check Smoky Mountain Vacation Info Attractions page for discount coupons to other attractions in the area.